nlpz404/genTics/README.md

 ## Credits

-This project is partially based on the [Evolution_Simulator](https://github.com/KerrickC/Evolution_Simulator) repository by [KerrickC](https://github.com/KerrickC).
+This project is partially based on [Evolution_Simulator](https://github.com/KerrickC/Evolution_Simulator) by [KerrickC](https://github.com/KerrickC).
 Part of its code has been used as a starting point, which has been modified and extended to suit the specific needs of [gen]Tics.

 ## Contribution